MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/sql-subqueries-microsoft-access-sql.md

 ## <a name="example"></a>Exemplo

 This example lists the name and contact of every customer who placed an order in the second quarter of 1995.
-Ele chama o procedimento EnumFields, que pode ser encontrado no exemplo da instrução SELECT.
+Ele chama o procedimento EnumFields, o qual você pode encontrar no exemplo da instrução SELECT.

 ```vb
     Sub SubQueryX()